Games & Quizzes

 /ˈrəniNG/

-flowing naturally or supplied to building through pipes and taps.
-The act of moving your legs to move quickly.
-(Of an engine) to be operating.
+flowing naturally or supplied to building through pipes and taps. action or movement of runner.
+To depart or travel according to a schedule.

 /(h)wətˈevər/